-The AFMA Commission met on 17/18 November 2021 and agreed to implement a change to the undercatch arrangements for the SBT fishery to allow the undercatch percentage to be conditional upon the total commercial catch in the fishery (at the end of the season) being either above or below Australia's Effective Commercial Catch Limit minus 20 per cent of the Australian National Catch Allocation (ANCA) (for that season).
+In 2021, the AFMA Commission agreed to implement a change to the undercatch arrangements for the SBT fishery to allow the undercatch percentage to be conditional upon the total commercial catch in the fishery (at the end of the season) being either above or below Australia's Effective Commercial Catch Limit2 minus 20 per cent of the ANCA (for that season).

 If the total commercial catch is above the catch threshold, all concession holders would be allowed to carry forward 100 per cent of their uncaught holdings into the next season.
-If the total commercial catch is below the catch threshold, then concession holders would only be allowed to carry forward 20 per cent of their uncaught holdings.
+If the total commercial catch is below the catch threshold, then concession holders would only be allowed to carry forward a maximum of 20 per cent of their total holdings that remain uncaught.

-The catch threshold for the 2021/22 fishing season was calculated as 5468.1 tonnes.
-The total catch for the fishery as of 31 October 2022 was 5949 tonnes meaning the 100% undercatch rule applies.
+The catch threshold for the 2023/24 fishing season was calculated as 6,117 tonnes.
+This threshold was reached in late September 2024 meaning the 100% undercatch rule applies.

-Concession holders with uncaught SBT quota (for the 2021/22 fishing season) will be able to take 100% of those uncaught amounts into the 2022/23 fishing season.
+Concession holders with uncaught SBT quota (for the 2023/24 fishing season) will be able to take 100% of those uncaught amounts into the 2024/25 fishing season.